BookStackApp/system-cli/readme.md

 - **Update** - Update an existing BookStack installation to the latest version.

 This CLI is intended to be platform abstract, intended for plain installs that follow our scripts/manual instructions.
-This is intended to work independently from BookStack itself, so it can be used even if a BookStack instance is not available or broken, although it could be distributed with and called upon by the core BookStack codebase.
+This is intended to work independently of BookStack itself, so it can be used even if a BookStack instance is not available or broken, although it could be distributed with and called upon by the core BookStack codebase.

 ### Development